Technical debt use disorder

 The technical debt portfolio of a given asset can contain a mix a technical debt that arose from various past incidents.
 In assessing the condition of the asset, it’s useful to distinguish this existing debt from debt that’s incurred as a consequence of any current activity or decisions.
 Call this pre-existing technical debt legacy technical debt.

-The legacy technical debt an asset carries is technical debt associated with the asset, and which existed in any form before undertaking work on that asset.
-For example, consider planning a project to renovate the hallways and common areas of a high-rise apartment building.
-Suppose workers discover beneath the existing carpeting a layer of asbestos floor tile.
-Then Management might decide to remove the tile.
-In this context, we can regard the floor tile as legacy technical debt.
-It isn’t directly related to the objectives of the current renovation.
-But removing it will enhance the safety of future renovations.
-It will also enable certification of the building as asbestos-free, increase the property value, and reduce the cost of eventual demolition.
-In this situation asbestos removal is retirement of legacy technical debt.
-Accounting for it as part of the common-area renovation would be misleading.
+The legacy technical debt carried by an asset is technical debt associated with that asset, and which exists in that asset in any form prior to undertaking work on that asset.
+For example, in planning a project to renovate the hallways and common areas of a high-rise apartment building, workers discover that beneath the existing carpeting is a layer of floor tile containing asbestos.
+Management has decided to remove the tile.
+In this context, the floor tile can be viewed as legacy technical debt.
+It isn’t directly related to the objectives of the current renovation, but removing it will enhance the safety of future renovations, enable certification of the building as asbestos-free, increase the property value, and reduce the cost of eventual demolition.
+In this situation asbestos removal amounts to retirement of legacy technical debt, and accounting for it as part of the common-area renovation would be misleading.

-Exogeneity is relevant when allocating resources for legacy technical debt retirement efforts.
-If the debt in question is enterprise-exogenous, we can justifiably budget the effort from enterprise-level accounts.
-For other cases, other resources become relevant, depending on what actions created the debt.
-For example, suppose that the technical debt arose from a change in enterprise standards.
-Then we can justifiably allocate retirement costs to the standard-setting initiative.
-If the exogenous technical debt arose from innovations in other members of the asset’s product line, we can can justifiably allocate those debt retirement costs to the product line.
+When contemplating efforts to retire legacy technical debt, exogeneity becomes a factor in allocating the necessary resources.
+If the debt in question is enterprise-exogenous, then we can justifiably budget the effort from enterprise-level accounts if appropriate.
+For other cases, other pools of resources become relevant depending on what actions created the debt.
+For example, if the exogenous technical debt arose because of a departmental change in standards, debt retirement costs can justifiably be allocated to the standards effort.
+If the exogenous technical debt arose from innovations in other members of the asset’s product line, those debt retirement costs can justifiably be allocated to the product line.

 Policy insights